psy-guy/RitaBot/README.md

 * If you don't already have a invite for your bot, you can replace the **CLIENTID** string in the following URL with your own apps client id: https://discordapp.com/oauth2/authorize?&client_id=**CLIENTID**&scope=bot&permissions=8 .
 Visit the resulting URL and add your bot to any server where you have admin privileges.
 Once added, your bot should show up as online.

-* Your bot is now setup and ready for any translation you have for it to do.
+* Your bot is now set up and ready for any translation you have for it to do.
 Use the commands `!tr help` and `!tr help modules` to learn more about the commands Rita has!

 #### Alternative Database Settings
 Any Database that runs with [SQL Sequelize](https://sequelize.org/master/) can be used.
 If you want to use an alternative DB Location other than in the default directory then you can manually set this.
 Example: The connection to a sqlite database with the name *`database.db`* stored at the same level of this README file would be *`./database.db`*.